 The NHS is funded by individual National Insurance contributions which are automatically deducted from the wage.
 To see how much you contribute, refer to your payslip or ask the HR department if in doubt.

 The healthcare system was introduced in the 1948 and has been successfully running since.
 It offers free and unbiased healthcare to all permanent residence of the UK.
 Once you have an NI card, a job and a UK address, you can register with a local GP (general practitioner) to have access to free medical care.
-It is important to note that you get a GP based on your location within a small radius from your address.
+It is important to note that you get a GP based on your location within a small radius of your address.
 You usually have several options around you, so make sure to check the reviews online before you decided which one to register to.

 When you are in need of medical assistance, call the reception and book an appointment.
 Based on your issue, you might be able to get an emergency appointment with your local practitioner.
 Appointments with the GP are usually 10 minutes long.
 Once they assess you, they either refer you to a specialist or give you a prescription.